robindanzinger/chadojs/readme.md

 On the other hand you have to verify that the real object can behave like you assumed.

 If you forget to verify an assumption, chadojs reminds you, that there might be a problem.<br>
-Whenever you verify an assumption, but you never made the assumption, chadojs reminds you, that you might not have tested all necessary cases.
+If you verify an assumption, but you forgot to make the assumption, chadojs reminds you, that you might not have tested all necessary use cases.

 ## create a mock